Physical Address

 Dorchester Center, MA 02124

-An ultrasonic sensor is a device that uses high-frequency sound waves (ultrasound) to detect objects, measure distances, or detect changes in the environment.
-It emits sound waves and measures the time it takes to bounce off an object and return to the sensor.
+The ultrasonic sensor is a device that uses high-frequency sound waves to detect objects or measure distances.
+It does this by emitting sound waves and measuring the time it takes to bounce off an object and return to the sensor.

-The HC-SR04 is a popular ultrasonic sensor due to its simplicity, low cost, and ease of integration with microcontrollers like Arduino and Raspberry Pi.
-It can measure distances ranging from 2 cm to 4 meters, making it useful for various applications, including obstacle avoidance in robots, distance measurement, and level sensing.
+The HC-SR04 is a popular ultrasonic sensor due to its simplicity and relative low-cost.
+It can measure distances ranging from 2 cm to 4 meters, making it useful for various applications like avoiding obstacles for robots, measuring distances, and level sensing.

 The HC-SR04 ultrasonic sensor relies on two key components: a transmitter that emits ultrasonic sound pulses and a receiver that detects the reflected waves, allowing for distance measurement.